 Jeff Gilbert is automotive reporter for WWJ Newsradio 950 and CBS Radio News.
 He has been with WWJ for more than 20 years.
 He is regularly heard on CBS Radio Network, and also hosts “The Car Chronicles.”
 He has received a hundred broadcasting awards, including: the National Headliner Award, the Ohio State University Award, The International Automotive Media “Moto” Award, and the Gold and Bronze Medals from the International Radio Festival of New York.
 He has also been honored sixteen times by the Michigan Associated Press Broadcasters as the top radio reporter in Detroit.
 He is one of the fifty jurors who get to vote on the North American Car and Truck of The Year Awards.
 He lives in Northville with his wife and son.

-Jackie Headapohl - Board Member
+Jackie Headapohl - Secretary

 Jackie Headapohl is managing editor of the Detroit Jewish News.
 Prior to that, she worked in corporate PR at GMAC and Chrysler and as a freelance writer for dozens of business and consumer publications, both locally and nationally